hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/12_automating_workflow.md

 ## Learning Objectives:

-* Automate a workflow by grouping a series of sequential commands into a script
-* Modify and submit the workflow script to the cluster
+* Create a reusable and efficient workflow for RNA-seq data analysis using shell scripts

 ## Automating the analysis path from Sequence reads to Count matrix